gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to incubating native language plugins

+TODO: Note about major breaking changes and suggestions about when to upgrade
+TODO: Clean up this entire section

 #### Native language plugins no longer apply the base plugin

 The native language plugins now apply the [`LifecycleBasePlugin`](dsl/org.gradle.language.base.plugins.LifecycleBasePlugin) instead of the `BasePlugin`.
 This means